GAM-team/GAM/docs/Chrome-Policies.md

   batterySaverModeAvailability: TYPE_ENUM
     DISABLED: Disable Battery Saver Mode.
     ENABLED_BELOW_THRESHOLD: Enable when the device is on battery power and battery level is low.
-    ENABLED_ON_BATTERY: Enable when the device is on battery power.
+    ENABLED_ON_BATTERY: (deprecated) Enable when the device is on battery power.
     UNSET: End user can control this setting.

 chrome.users.BeforeunloadEventCancelByPreventDefaultEnabled: Behavior of event.preventDefault() for beforeunload event.